Balasubramanian-pg/Fabric-Data-Engineering-Projects/Chapter 4 - Reporting & Business Intelligence/20a Work With GraphQL.md

-# Lab: Work with API for GraphQL in Microsoft Fabric
+# Work with API for GraphQL in Microsoft Fabric

 ## Introduction
 This hands-on lab will guide you through using Microsoft Fabric's API for GraphQL to efficiently query data from multiple sources.
 GraphQL provides a flexible query language that enables clients to request exactly the data they need in a single API call.